Food Pantry

 Before your appointment, please gather the following documents.
 All documents must be provided before we are able to provide you with services.
 Appointments will be rescheduled if you are unable to produce the needed documentation.

-1. Proof of residency documentation that includes client's name and street address (dated within the last 30 days)
+1. Proof of residency (dated within the last 30 days)

 • Provide one of the following:

-• Current lease that is in the resident's name seeking assistance.
+• Must be in the applicant's name seeking assistance.

-• Current utility bill in the resident's name seeking assistance.
+• Must be in the applicant's name seeking assistance.

-2. Picture ID for adults (18 yrs and older) in Household:
+2. Picture ID for all adults (18 yrs & older) in the household.

 • State ID